"We have learned that trauma is not just an event that took place sometime in the past; it is also the imprint left on the brain and the body"

 It is not an exercise class, it is not directional, it is not trauma.

-The Trauma Centre has produced compelling research on the evidence of Trauma Informed practice.Watch a video about the benefits of Trauma Centre Trauma Sensitive Yoga here.
+The Trauma Centre has produced compelling research on the evidence of Trauma Sensitive Yoga as part of a person's recovery.Watch a video about the benefits of Trauma Centre Trauma Sensitive Yoga here.